 Producer, Director [Ngāti Ranginui]

-Producer Chelsea Cohen produced a stellar run of short films: Meathead and Night Shift were both selected for the Cannes Film Festival; Meathead was an award-winner in Berlin.
+Chelsea Winstanley produced a stellar run of short films: Meathead and Night Shift were both selected for the Cannes Film Festival; Meathead won an award in Berlin.
 Later she was one of the producers on hit vampire mockumentary What We Do in the Shadows, directed by her partner Taika Waititi, and Jemaine Clement.
-Cohen co-produced Merata Mita domestic abuse documentary Saving Grace - Te Whakarauora Tangata, and was part of the team of Māori women behind acclaimed big screen drama Waru.
-She is sometimes credited as Chelsea Winstanley.
+Winstanley co-produced Merata Mita domestic abuse documentary Saving Grace - Te Whakarauora Tangata, and was one of the Māori women behind acclaimed big screen drama Waru.
+Here work as director includes documentary Butt Why?.
+She is sometimes credited as Chelsea Cohen.

 For this 2017 feature film, eight Māori women each direct a 10 minute segment of events circling around the tangi of a child (Waru).
 Each director had a day and a single shot to capture their take on the context behind a tragedy.
 After its debut at the 2017 NZ International Film Festival, Waru won a rush of social media attention, and screened at the Toronto and imagineNATIVE festivals.
 The Hollywood Reporter praised it for bringing "a sense of dramatic, urgent realism to a story that plays out like a suspenseful mystery".
 Waru is produced by Kerry Warkia and Kiel McNaughton.